 2. Punjab Government is all set to put more automation in agriculture.
 Balwinder Singh Sidhu, Director, Agriculture, says, “The state government is providing subsidy on about 22 different kinds of machines which deal primarily with precision farming, residue management and diversification.
 While for precision farming we have laser levellers, for diversification, automatic potato planter, maize thresher and potato digger are required.
 Precision farming also depends on rotary power weeder and tractor-operated hydraulic sprayer.”

+3. An alternative to chemical and organic farming: natural farming with zero budget.
 The fundamental idea of Zero Budget Natural Farming, as the name implies, is to increase yield by slashing cost and inputs.
 Fertilisers - both chemical and organic are a strict no-no, you don’t depend on the market for seeds (you use local seeds instead), and this mode of farming needs only 10 percent of the conventional requirement of water and electricity,

 No comments: